A client recently asked me a question about their content strategy. I want to share my answer, which I think will be useful to you.

 Update the content, expand it, clean it up, focus on a different keyword (if marked earlier in step two, or if the search intent is different), add new images, and insert internal links to other content where it makes logical sense to the user, especially to content you’ve just updated or consolidated.

 One final note.

 If your blog shows publication dates and a post is slightly modified, it’s good practice to show the last-modified date on the front-end instead of the date it was first published.

 But if the post has been significantly altered, update the publication date to when you made the change (like today, for example).

 This will put the post back at the top of your blog as if it was newly published.
-Not only does it drive more attention, but also it signals to search engines that the post was updated and needs a recrawl, and also updates the date that appears in search results.
+Not only does it drive more attention, but it also signals to search engines that the post was updated, forces a recrawl, and above all, updates the date that appears in search results, which boosts clickthroughs.